Canon 1D Mark III vs Nikon D3S

 Review summary: Canon 1D Mark III vs Nikon D3S

-So what conclusions can be drawn?
-Which of the two cameras – the Canon 1D Mark III or the Nikon D3S – has the upper hand?
+So what is the bottom line?
+Is the Canon 1D Mark III better than the Nikon D3S or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More affordable: Was introduced into a lower priced segment (13 percent cheaper at launch).